Politics of Taiwan: Republic of China (1945–present)

+In 1977, Taiwan experienced its first mass political protest since the 1940s during the Zhongli Incident.
+Protesting election fraud by the KMT, a crowd of ten thousand clashed with soldiers and burned down a police station.

+In December 1979, a mass demonstration for democracy led to the Kaohsiung Incident in which police suppressed the demonstrations with violence, arresting dozens including eight opposition leaders known as the Kaohsiung Eight.

+During the presidency of Chiang Ching-kuo from 1978 to 1988, Taiwan's political system began to undergo gradual liberalization.

-After the lifting of martial law, the opposition Democratic Progressive Party (民主進步黨) was formed and allowed to participate overtly in politics.
-After Chiang Ching-kuo died in 1988, Vice President Lee Teng-hui (李登輝) succeeded him as the first Taiwan-born president and chairman of the KMT.
+After the lifting of martial law, the opposition Democratic Progressive Party was formed and allowed to participate overtly in politics.
+After Chiang Ching-kuo died in 1988, Vice President Lee Teng-hui succeeded him as the first Taiwan-born president and chairman of the KMT.
 Lee became the first ROC president elected by popular vote in 1996, despite the PRC's missile tests.